s-peiran/tp/docs/team/s-peiran.md

 ### Contributions to the UG

-    * Documented the List order for contact and meetings
 * Add Glossary to UG
-    * Updated UG on the sort behavior of contact list and meeting list
+* Updated UG on the intrinsic sort behavior of contact list and meeting list
-    * Outlined how the list filter for contact and meetings work
+* Outlined how the list filter for contacts and meetings work

 ### Contributions to the DG

 * Add Table of Contents for DG
 * Elaborated on how the Meeting, Contact and AddressBook classes interact
 * Add activity diagrams to elaborate how Add Contact To Meeting and Delete Contact From Meeting works

 ### Contributions to team-based tasks

 * Setting up the GitHub team org/repo
 * Setup .gitignore
 * Maintained the Project Website